bittnkr/uniq/README.md

 > stack, priority queue, set, or list from a set of atomic registers.
 > Although FIFO queues solve two-thread consensus, they cannot solve 3-thread consensus.

-This repository contains a proof of the existence of such construct that permits input for N threads/cores in a linear way, without any kind of locking.
+As a MRMW queue, it permits input for N threads/cores in a linear way, without any kind of locking.
 Using only 2 atomic registers.

 Look at test.cpp and queue.h for better understanding.